Super-Droplet Method for the Numerical Simulation of Clouds and Precipitation: a Particle-Based Microphysics Model Coupled with Non-hydrostatic Model: Future Direction

-Thus, if we assume that the attribute-spatial accuracy of spectral (bin) method $k=1\sim2$, SDM becomes more efficient in operation count when $d>2\sim4$, and becomes efficient in memory when $d>4\sim\infty$.
-This result may be improved if we choose a different kernel function $W(\bm a)$ for the density estimator $\Tilde n(\bm a)$.
+The possible extension of the SDM has been discussed in the previous section.
+We can see that once the fundamental equations of the cloud microphysical processes, \eqref{eq.a} and \eqref{eq.prob.gen}, are given, we can perform an accurate simulation using the SDM.
+However, this statement is also true for the spectral (bin) method.
+Then, which method is computationally more efficient?

+To answer this question, we have carried out a simple theoretical analysis to compare the computational cost of the SDM and the spectral (bin) method, which is presented in Appendix~\ref{app.B}.
+Here, the costs are evaluated by the amount of the operation count and memory necessary to reproduce the number density distribution of droplets within a certain margin of error.

-Though our discussions in this section are very brief and the assertions must be still verified, our estimation suggests that the computational cost of SDM becomes lower than spectral (bin) method when the number of attributes $d$ becomes larger than some critical value, which may be $2\sim4$.
+The assertions must still be verified, but our estimation suggests that the computational cost of SDM could be less demanding than the spectral (bin) method when the number of attributes $d$ is larger than some critical value $d_c$.
+In the case when the attribute-spatial discretization error of the spectral (bin) method is in the range $1\sim2$, then the critical value $d_c$ is estimated to be in the range $2\sim4$.

-\section{SUMMARY AND CONCLUDING REMARKS}
+Finally, we would like to present some supplemental data on the actual CPU behavior of SDM.
+In Sec.~\ref{5.1.4}, we tested our Monte Carlo scheme and compared the results with the spectral (bin) method.
+In case (b), the FLoating point OPeration (FLOP) count was $2.7~\mathrm{G}$ and the memory used was $192~\mathrm{MB}$ for $N_s=2^{13}$.
+For $N_s=2^{17}$, the FLOP count was $4.2\times10~\mathrm{G}$ and the memory used was $208~\mathrm{MB}$.
+We produced the reference solution by EFM, the spectral (bin) method developed by Bott, using $N_b=1000$ bins.
+For this simulation, the FLOP count was $6.5\times10^2~\mathrm{G}$ and the memory used was $80~\mathrm{MB}$.
+Practically, $N_b=100$ would be sufficient and in this setting the FLOP count is $7.5~\mathrm{G}$ and the memory used is $48~\mathrm{MB}$, and we need $13~\mathrm{s}$ in wall-clock time to complete this simulation if we use one Intel Pentium 4 CPU $3.20~\mathrm{GHz}$.

+In Sec.~\ref{6} we performed a 2D simulation of a shallow maritime cumulus formation.
+In this simulation, the FLOP count was $9.3\times10^6~\mathrm{G}$ and the memory used was $65~\mathrm{GB}$.
+We used $32$ nodes of the Earth Simulator, using $11$ hours of wall-clock time to complete $2.5$ hours of simulated time, which means that the performance of our calculation was $2.3\times10^2~\mathrm{GFLOPS}$ (Giga FLoating point Operations Per Second).
+This is $11~\%$ of the peak performance.

+\section{Summary and concluding remarks}

-In this paper, we introduced a simple SDM for warm rain and discussed the theoretical foundations and characteristics of SDM.
+In this paper, we proposed the SDM as a new approach for the accurate simulation of clouds and precipitation.

+The primitive model was introduced at the beginning, which is a detailed microphysics-dynamics coupled warm-cloud model.
+In this paper the primitive model was regarded as the master framework for describing the behavior of warm clouds.
+We saw how the traditional methods can simulate the primitive model and what are the problems involved.

+Then, we applied the SDM to the primitive model.
+First, introducing the notion of super-droplets, we derived the basic equations of SDM and discussed the ideas of SDM.
+Next, a numerical implementation scheme was proposed for each process.
+In particular, a novel Monte Carlo scheme for the stochastic coalescence process was developed and validated by comparing the numerical results with the solutions of SCE.